Andrei Rublev (film): VIII. The Bell (Spring 1423–Spring 1424)

 The successful progress of the bell sends Boriska into a state of stunned, detached disbelief.
 He gives fewer orders and lets the work crew take over; as the furnaces are opened and the molten metal pours into the mould, he privately asks God for help.
 After completion, the bell is hoisted into its tower and blessed by a priest.
-The Grand Duke attends the ceremony, having threatened to execute Boriska and the work crew if the bell fails to ring.
+The Grand Prince attends the ceremony, having threatened to execute Boriska and the work crew if the bell fails to ring.
 It is overheard that he recently beheaded his own brother for the raid on Vladimir.

 In the tense moments as the bell is set in motion, Durochka is seen walking through the crowd, leading a horse and preceded by a child which is, presumably, hers.
 The bell rings perfectly, and she smiles.
 Boriska, meanwhile, has collapsed.
 He admits afterward to Andrei that his father never actually told him his bell-casting secret.
-Andrei, impressed by the effect the successful ringing has had on the rejoicing crowd, realizes the joy that his own art might bring.
+Andrei, impressed by the effect the successful ringing has had on the rejoicing crowd, realises the joy that his own art might bring.
 He comforts Boriska, breaking his vow of silence and telling the boy that they should carry on their work together: "You'll cast bells.
 I'll paint icons."
 Andrei then sees Durochka, her child and the horse walk off across a muddy field in the distance.

 Epilogue

-The epilogue is the only part of the film in color and shows time-aged, but still vibrant, details of several of Andrei Rublev's actual icons.
+The epilogue is the only part of the film in colour and shows time-aged, but still vibrant, details of several of Andrei Rublev's actual icons.
 The icons are shown in the following order: Enthroned Christ, Twelve Apostles, The Annunciation, Twelve Apostles, Jesus entering Jerusalem, Birth of Christ, Enthroned Christ, Transfiguration of Jesus, Resurrection of Lazarus, The Annunciation, Resurrection of Lazarus, Birth of Christ, Trinity, Archangel Michael, Paul the Apostle, The Redeemer.
 The final scene crossfades from the icons and shows four horses standing by a river in thunder and rain.